How I built a stunning 32-inch 4K digital picture frame with a Raspberry Pi 4 featuring smooth image crossfading transitions

 However, the height only changes by 23%, whereas the width is extended by 37%.

 The energy consumption increases from 23 W to 35 W, so about 50% more.
-For 3.6x as many pixels that need to be lit, I didn’t think it was much.
+I didn’t think it was much for 3.6x as many pixels that need to be lit.
 This includes both Raspberry Pi and the monitor.

 I guess that is also due to the higher degree of energy efficiency of the more modern display.

-The CPU temperature of the Raspberry Pi 4 in a Flirc case running a 4K monitor is unchanged at 48 degrees Celsius (118 Fahrenheit).
+The Raspberry Pi 4’s CPU temperature in a Flirc case running a 4K monitor is unchanged at 48 degrees Celsius (118 Fahrenheit).

 Price-wise, the larger 4K screen is about 450€/$ more expensive than the smaller model, but it also has a much higher resolution.